skx/yal/PRIMITIVES.md

 * `macro?`
   * Is the given thing a macro?
 * `map`
+  * Return the results of applying the specified function to every element of the given list.
 * `max`
   * Return the maximum value in the specified list.
 * `min`
   * Return the maximum value in the specified list.
 * `nat`
+  * Return the list of natural numbers 1 to N.
 * `neg`
+  * Negate the given number, and return it.
 * `neg?`
   * Is the given number negative?
 * `nth`
+  * Return the Nth element of the list.
 * `number?`
   * Is the given thing a number?
 * `odd?`